bootstraponline/rspec_flake/readme.md

 #### Parallel

-When running [tests in parallel](https://github.com/grosser/parallel_tests), the output can be [saved by env number](http://elementalselenium.com/tips/57-junit-xml).
+When running [tests in parallel](https://github.com/grosser/parallel_tests), the output can be [saved by env number](http://elementalselenium.com/tips/57-junit-xml) in the `.rspec_parallel` options file

-In addition to `.rspec` options file, flags such as `--format documentation` can be passed directly to rspec_flake.

 `--out junit/xml_<%= ENV['TEST_ENV_NUMBER'] %>.xml`

+There's also the `.rspec` options file and flags such as `--format documentation` can be passed directly to rspec_flake.

 #### Google Sheets Note